datagnss/datagnss.github.io/gnss/rtk_receiver/MA-10P/index.md

 ### MADOCA/CLAS

 For MADOCA services, typically within 1-3 minutes, a fast RTK Float solution is achieved (indicated by a GPS quality of 5 in the NMEA GGA statement).

 The initialization time, which depends on the environment, generally ranges from 10 to 30 minutes.
 Once initialized, accuracy can reach approximately 0.1-0.6 meters.

 For CLAS services, typically within 1-3 minutes, a fast transition to RTK Float mode is observed (indicated by a GPS quality of 5 in the NMEA GGA statement).

 Depending on the environment, this is followed by the RTK convergence phase, which generally takes 2-3 minutes for initialization.
 Once initialized, accuracy can reach approximately 0.06-0.12 meters.

+It supports 1Hz only for solutuion output now.

 # Test report